'Are we playing a game today?' If I had a nickel for every time I've been asked that, I wouldn't have to work anymore!

 UNO

 Like I said, I love using resources I already have lying around, and UNO cards are among my favorites when it comes to playing games with my self-regulation small group.
 While you could use the generic UNO pack as is, you could also print your own using cardstock.
 The question/task on each card could align with the specific colors of the Zones of Regulation and with the relevant physical feelings, thoughts/emotions, triggers, behaviors, and coping strategies.
-For example, a blue card could read, “list two things that make you feel sad” or “list two coping strategies you would use when you are feeling tired”.
+For example, a blue card could read, 'list two things that make you feel sad' or 'list two coping strategies you would use when you are feeling tired'.
 You could use a Wild card differently and leave it up to the student to act out a self-regulating strategy of their choice, for example.

 uno cards